You are here

 Nigel's surgery 40: GP Fit Note

-The fit note was introduced in 2010 to change the emphasis from concentrating on what patients couldn’t do to identifying what they could do.
-GPs are now able to consider the ‘maybe fit’ option.
+The fit note was introduced in 2010.
+It changed the emphasis from what patients couldn’t do to identifying what they could do.
+GPs are able to consider the ‘maybe fit’ option.
+This brings together clinical aspects of illness and how it affects function and ability to work.

 The role of GPs

-All GPs can provide simple fitness for work advice to help patients return to work and aid their recovery.
+All GPs can provide simple fitness for work advice.
+This can help patients return to work and aid their recovery.
 It is then up to a patient and their employer to discuss this advice and consider possible changes.

 There is a general consensus that GPs and other healthcare professionals: